 For decades, Bolles updated the book once a year.
 He also produced spinoff What Color Is Your Parachute? books on different topics and for various audiences.
 However, there was no topping the original.

 What Color Is Your Parachute? has sold more than 10 million copies and been translated into 22 languages.

 Fifty Shades of Grey by E. L. James

 British author and former TV executive E. L. James was so enamored of the Twilight series that she began to write fan fiction she posted online.
 But after rewriting the material as original work, which allowed her the right to the characters, she self-published her work as the erotic romance novel Fifty Shades of Grey in 2011.

 Fifty Shades of Grey was turned into a movie of the same name with Universal Pictures, which grossed $571 million at the box office and went on to have two sequels.

 To date, E. L. James has sold more than 125 million copies of her books worldwide.

 If you’d like to share your writing with the world, there’s nothing that can hold you back.
 Today, some self-published authors choose to publish their books and retain complete control over them now and forever, while others choose to self-publish their books first before looking for another publisher to broaden their audience down the line.
 Either way, self-publishing works!

 Dudley Court Press works with writers like you every day.
 As a full-service, hybrid publishing house, we help thoughtful people write their books and become successful published authors.

 Also, if you have self-published your book and wonder if you’ve got it right, ask us about our Self-Published Book Assessment.
-For more information, including about DCP’s programs for writers including Writers’ Sprint and Aspiring Author to Published Pro, please get in touch at +1-520-329-2729 or publisher@DudleyCourtPress.com.
+For more information, including about DCP’s programs for writers including Writers’ Sprint, Memoir Writing Made Easy and Aspiring Author to Published Pro, please get in touch at info@DudleyCourtPress.com.